mycode2021/SuperMarioBros-Nes/README.md

 # Description

-This is a Super Mario environment for openai retro.
+This is a Super Mario environment for openAI's retro.

 # Environment